International Master’s Fellowships

 Stages of application

-Submit it to the 'authorised organisational approver' at your host organisation for approval.
-Make sure you leave enough time for the approver to review and submit your application before the deadline.
+Make sure you leave enough time for the approver to do this before the deadline.
 The approver may ask you to make changes to your application.

-Your application must be submitted by 17:00 (GMT/BST) on the deadline day.
+The approver at your host organisation must submit your application to us by 17:00 (GMT/BST) on the deadline day.

 We may take up to four months to consider your full application.
 We will let you know if you are not eligible.